wendyverdonk93/docs/content/payment-methods/banks/belfius/refund-belfius.md

 >_A refund will only be processed if your balance on your MultiSafepay Control is sufficient_.

-In the event of a failed Belfius refund, please email our Support Team at <support@multisafepay.com> to assist you.
+If a Belfius refund fails, email the Support Team at <support@multisafepay.com>